d12frosted/elpa-mirror/nongnu/idle-highlight-mode-readme.txt

-Based on some snippets by fledermaus from the #emacs channel.

-M-x idle-highlight-mode sets an idle timer that highlights all occurences in the buffer of the word under the point.
+M-x idle-highlight-mode sets an idle timer that highlights all occurrences in the buffer of the symbol under the point (optionally highlighting in all other buffers as well).

-Enabling it in a hook is recommended.
-But you don't want it enabled for all buffers, just programming ones.
+Enabling it in a hook is recommended if you don't want it enabled for all buffers, just programming ones.

 Example:

-(defun my-coding-hook ()
+(defun my-prog-mode-hook ()
-  (make-local-variable 'column-number-mode)
-  (column-number-mode t)
-  (if window-system (hl-line-mode t)) (idle-highlight-mode t))
+  (idle-highlight-mode t))

-(add-hook 'emacs-lisp-mode-hook 'my-coding-hook)
-(add-hook 'ruby-mode-hook 'my-coding-hook)
-(add-hook 'js2-mode-hook 'my-coding-hook)
+(add-hook 'prog-mode-hook 'my-prog-mode-hook)